 On March 31, 2021, New York Governor Andrew Cuomo signed into law the Marijuana Regulation and Taxation Act (MRTA), which legalizes adult-use cannabis for individuals 21 and older and regulates cannabis in the state of New York.

 A new Office of Cannabis Management (OCM)—an independent agency operating as part of the New York State Liquor Authority—will be responsible for regulating the recreational cannabis market as well as the existing medical marijuana and hemp programs and will be overseen by a five-member Cannabis Control Board.
-Three members will be appointed by the governor, and the Senate and Assembly will appoint one member each.
+The five members of the CCB have been appointed and are: Tremaine Wright (chair), Adam Perry, Jen Metzger, Reuben McDaniel III, and Jessica Garcia.
+Additionally, the Executive Director of the OCM is Christopher Alexander and the Chief Equity Officer of the OCM is Jason Starr.

 A system of licenses for commercial cultivators, processors, distributors, retailers, cooperatives and nurseries will be created, with a prohibition on vertical integration except for micro-businesses and existing medical cannabis operators.
 Social consumption sites and delivery services will be permitted.